-The distribution of key dissolved water quality species in groundwater of WRA 11 is provided in Figure 16 however caution for over interpretation is advised given water quality results with geospatial coordinates though available, are not routine nor targeted on specific aquifer units in WRA 11, and there is a need to develop a systematic water quality monitoring approach in all WRAs to meet the Water Resources Act (2013) requirements.
+The distribution of key dissolved water quality species in groundwater of WRA 17 is not possible due to the paucity of data in the WRA with only Electrical Conductivity data of sufficient quantity to evaluate (Figure 16).
+Detailed cluster analysis was undertaken by Mapoma et al 2016 on groundwater in the Rukuru-Songwe alluvial aquifers but from the national data set Water quality results with geospatial coordinates were rare in WRA 17, there is a need to develop a systematic water quality monitoring approach in all WRAs to meet the Water Resources Act (2013) requirements.